 Assessing Your Crawl Space’s Health

-If you have a crawl space in or around Colorado Springs, CO, you’ll need to take the time out to individually inspect it as well.
-Your crawl space is more sensitive than you might think.
-If moisture gets in, your crawl space can become a gateway for illness and infestations.
+If you have a crawl space in or around Colorado Springs, you’ll need to take the time to inspect it as well.
+Your crawl space is more critical to your home’s health than you might think.
+If moisture gets in, it can become a gateway for illness and infestations.

-When inspecting your crawl space, keep an eye out for any of the following signs of damage:
+When inspecting your crawl space, watch for the following signs of damage:

 - Standing water or moisture